-A Speaker: I am sorry, you cannot be heard.
+A Speaker.
+I am sorry, you cannot be heard.

-The Chair: Oh yes, I can.
+The Chair.
+Oh yes, I can.
 Now I have never been accused of not being heard before.

 I am deaf, but you will have to forgive that.
-I wear hearing aids, but I notice the Archbishop does too and so that is okay.

-The Chair: So we are going to proceed with Item 58 and just see how far we get.
-We are going to do it in the same sort of way, hearing both sides because that is the only fair way of doing it.
+I wear hearing aids, but I notice the are going to do it in the same sort of way, hearing both sides because that is the only fair way of doing it.
 Now, Dr Paul, are you going to move the item which is in the first part of 58?